-Doug Lumish is the Global Co-Chair of Latham & Watkins’ IP Litigation Practice Group, and a partner in its Silicon Valley and San Francisco offices.
-Mr. Lumish is lauded as one of the nation’s top intellectual property trial lawyers and has served as lead trial counsel on numerous patent, trade secret, trademark, and other commercial matters for the country’s preeminent technology companies.
-In this role he has won jury trials and summary judgments for plaintiffs and defendants alike, and has defeated billions of dollars in claims against his clients.
+Doug Lumish is lauded as one of the nation’s top patent trial lawyers and has served as lead trial counsel on numerous matters for the country’s preeminent technology companies.
+In this role he has won jury trials and summary judgments for plaintiffs and defendants alike, and has defeated billions of dollars in patent infringement claims against his clients.
+He is the global Co-Chair of Latham's IP Litigation Practice.

-Mr. Lumish has litigated cases across a diverse technology spectrum including internet and web technologies, database, file system and operating system software, video game technology, touch screen and smartphone technologies, stents, aneurysm treatment and other medical devices, camcorders and PC connectivity, data networking equipment and networking protocols, semiconductor equipment and processes, capillary electrophoresis equipment and processes, PCR equipment and processes, hard disk drives, cellular technology, biotechnology equipment and processes, and analog and digital circuit design.
-Mr. Lumish co-taught a patent litigation course at Stanford Law School in 2010 and 2012.
-He is also a frequent speaker and writer on intellectual property matters.
-Prior to his legal career, Mr. Lumish was a systems consultant to computer and high technology companies and designed and implemented strategies to automate various business functions, employing a diverse mixture of mainframe, minicomputer, UNIX and PC technologies.
+Mr. Lumish has litigated cases across a diverse technology spectrum including internet and web technologies, database, file system and operating system software, video game technology, touch screen and smartphone technologies, stents, aneurysm treatment and other medical devices, camcorders and PC connectivity, data networking equipment and networking protocols, semiconductor equipment and processes, capillary electrophoresis equipment and processes, PCR equipment and processes, disk drives, cellular technology, biotechnology equipment and processes, and analog and digital circuit design.

 His clients have included industry-leading companies such as: